cademirci/cademirci.github.io/_posts/2021-01-04-about-c#-frameworks.md

 I learned computer programming with Java.
 I wrote data structures, projects on it.
 Therefore I am familiar with C#, but here is the problem: I don'use Java anymore when I'm free, I prefer languages like JavaScript, Python etc. Because *signal to noise ratio* of Java is low.
 That means when you implement some code, ratio of the output of the porgram to the number of characters you type is too low, compared to JS or Python.
 So is C#'s one.

-Also I have always think that C family languages (C, C++ and C#) has alternatives in order to do modern and joyful projects.
+Also I have always think that C family languages (C, C++ and C#) have alternatives in order to do modern and joyful projects.
 May be unless you are not an electronics engineer ot game developer, I don't know.

 ![](https://jmmjsta.blob.core.windows.net/cache/900_1157_mvc.jpg)